ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 .. note::
-  ``alloc``, ``std``, ``test``, and ``proc_macro``, and uncertified parts of ``core`` are  provided are evaluated and tested within the scope of Ferrocene qualification for compiler use only.
+  ``alloc``, ``std``, ``test``, and ``proc_macro``, and uncertified parts of ``core`` are evaluated and tested within the scope of Ferrocene qualification for compiler use only.
 The use of these libraries by end-use code is outside the scope of the current Ferrocene qualification.
   It is the end-user responsibility to certify these libraries if they are used in their code.